Kamal Bahadur Shah

-Kamal Bahadur Shah (कमल बहादुर शाह) is a Nepalese politician who had served as the Chief Minister of Sudurpaschim Province.
+Kamal Bahadur Shah (कमल बहादुर शाह) is a Nepalese politician who has served as the Chief Minister of Sudurpaschim Province from February 2023 to April 2024, and again from August 2024 to August 2026.
 He is also a member of the Sudurpashchim Provincial Assembly elected from Kailali 2(A).

+Shah has been served as the parliamentary party leader of the Nepali Congress in the Assembly since January 2023, and as Leader of the Opposition in the Sudurpashchim Provincial Assembly from January 2023 to February 2023, from April 2024 to August 2024, and again since August 2026.